 Pretty painless!!
-That's the power of Adwords Editor.
+That's the power of Ads Editor.
 You can make bulk changes to your Google Ads campaigns in seconds.

 Adding the modifier to your keywords gives you more control than broad match.
 The modifier can help make your advertising more efficient than regular broad match.
 And it pulls lots of good data into your search term reports.

-Using AdWords Editor is an ultra-efficient way to bulk ad the broad match modifier.
+Using Ads Editor is an ultra-efficient way to bulk ad the broad match modifier.
 The Editor saves you time and helps you manage your ad groups efficiently.

 Do you use the broad match modifier?

 Are broad match modified keywords present in your advertising?
 If so, do they affect your results?
 Share your thoughts by leaving a comment below.